 - Problem Solving Skills: Customers contact businesses with the expectation that their problems will be solved.
-This ‘soft’ skill requires that customer service representatives have the ability to quickly interpret and analyze a problem, and deliver an agreeable solution.
+This ‘soft’ skill requires that customer service representatives have the ability to quickly interpret and analyse a problem, and deliver an agreeable solution.
 Sometimes this requires an outside-of-the-box solution, so empowering customer service team members to leverage problem solving skills is important.

 - Teamwork Skills: Good customer service can’t be delivered in a silo.
 To find the right solution, you may need to communicate with other team members or departments with different approaches and skill sets.
-The key to exceptional teamwork is realizing combined efforts are worth more than individual contributions.
+The key to exceptional teamwork is realising combined efforts are worth more than individual contributions.

 With so many options available to consumers, customer acquisition and retention is more challenging than ever before.
-In the past, many customers didn’t have much of a selection and were forced to do business with organizations they might otherwise have avoided.
+In the past, many customers didn’t have much of a selection and were forced to do business with organisations they might otherwise have avoided.
 That’s no longer the case.

-The fact remains that a customer has to want, at least on some level, to do business in order for an organization to earn a profit.
+The fact remains that a customer has to want, at least on some level, to do business in order for an organisation to earn a profit.
 That means businesses have a window of opportunity to improve customer relations and switch to a customer-centric approach before they lose frustrated former customers to competitors.